Davaition/dissertation_prod/README.md

 ## Project Background

-This project is centered around supporting a strategic evaluation of forecasting techniques within a financial analytics firm.
+This project is centred around supporting a strategic evaluation of forecasting techniques within a financial analytics firm.
 The core objective is to assess whether classical time series models or artificial neural networks are more effective in forecasting market returns and volatility, with the goal of improving the firms' efficiency and forecasting accuracy.
 The models were applied to major stock indices (FTSE 100, S&P 500) and cryptocurrencies (Bitcoin, Ethereum) using data from 2018 to 2023.

 The project compares ARIMA, GARCH, and EGARCH models with an LSTM neural network.
 Evaluating forecast accuracy across metrics including RMSE, MAE, and MAPE, providing a data-driven recommendation for model selection based on performance, robustness, and asset class characteristics.